 After several days of treatment at a military hospital in Bogota, four children lost for 40 days in the Amazon rainforest are gradually recovering, able to play with stuffed animals and draw with crayons.

-When General Helder Giraldo, head of the Colombian armed forces, visited the children in the hospital on June 12, the eldest sister Lesly, 13, and Soleiny, 9, showed him drawings of the police dog Wilson, who was missing in the forest.
+When General Helder Giraldo, head of the Colombian armed forces, visited the children in the hospital on June 12, the eldest sister, Lesly, 13, and Soleiny, 9, showed him drawings of the police dog Wilson, who was missing in the jungle.

-This is the 6-year-old dog that picked up the group's scent in the woods, and stayed with them for several days before disappearing again.
-Rescuers followed Wilson's footprints before discovering the location of the four children.
+The six-year-old dog picked up the group's scent in the woods and stayed with them for several days before disappearing again.
+Rescuers followed Wilson's footprints before finding the four children.

 In Lesly’s drawing, Wilson is facing a river full of fish, illuminated by the sun.
 His brother Soleiny’s drawing is similar, with the dog standing near a tree with large flowers.
 The two children asked General Giraldo to give these drawings to the dog’s trainer.